 Figure 6.X.2.1: Ultra low latency user data delivery

-Precondition is that the UE successfully done a PDU Session Establishment Procedure according to clause 4.3.2.2.1 in TS.23.502 and that SMF the N2 SM container to the anchor NG-RAN Node that the PDU Session is used for URLLC.
+Precondition is that the UE successfully done a PDU Session Establishment Procedure according to clause 4.3.2.2.1 in TS.23.502 and that SMF indicates in the N2 SM container using QoS information to the anchor NG-RAN Node that the PDU Session is used for URLLC.

 UE to NG-RAN: RRC Resume Request (Resume ID) according to existing procedure.